Back to District of Columbia

 Plain English Breakdown

-The official source does not provide specific details on enforcement mechanisms, penalties, or handling of existing unregistered entities.
+The official source does not provide specific details on penalties for non-compliance with the rules.

 Clarifying Rules for Ride-Share Drivers

-This resolution clarifies the rules for ride-share drivers in Washington, D.C., to ensure they are properly licensed and insured.
+This law clarifies the rules for private vehicle-for-hire operators in DC to ensure they are properly registered and insured.

 What This Bill Does

-• Requires these operators to provide services only through the digital dispatch system of their registered companies.
+• Requires these operators to provide services only through digital dispatch from their registered companies.

-• Clarifies that the Department of For-Hire Vehicles (DFHV) has authority to enforce rules against illegal ride-share operations.
+• Clarifies the Department of For-Hire Vehicles has authority to enforce rules against illegal ride-share operations.

 Who It Names or Affects